Certificate of Recognition

 In the first round, 29 certificates were awarded at the Annual Bar Conference 2017 for a wide range of activities.
 Whilst many chambers, SBAs and Inns have introduced new policies, governance arrangements and a wide range of initiatives, we also acknowledge others who are just starting out with something simple like a yoga or mindfulness class.

 “We have been delighted by the response to the wellbeing certificate initiative and – judging by the applications – the efforts of so many across the Bar to promote resilience and wellbeing.
 Congratulations to all the recipients.
 We will be publishing case studies from our recipients on the Wellbeing at the Bar website over the next few weeks.
 Do take the time to look at them.
 The ideas, impact on chambers and tips from others at the Bar will provide both inspiration and rich pickings for anyone interested in setting something up in their own organisation.”

-Rachel Spearing, Chair of Wellbeing at the Bar
+Rachel Spearing, Former Chair of Wellbeing at the Bar

 Just to provide a flavour of the wide range of initiatives introduced across the Bar:

-The intention is to make this a quarterly initiative and so the next round of applications is now open and will close on 1 August 2018.
+The intention is to make this a quarterly initiative.
+Applications are now open and will close 1 May 2020.

 If your organisation can demonstrate a commitment to wellbeing through a policy, programme or initiative, and would like to apply for a Certificate of Recognition, please download an application form here and submit it to SMercer@BarCouncil.org.uk.